dizzymacho/blog/_posts/2019-10-12-cornbread-week-8.markdown

 **Minnesota -7 (vs. Nebraska)**

+### Poncho's Power Play
+I don't typically throw around hard earned money on the likes of the NFL, but Poncho sent me one that was too good to pass up.

+**Carolina -2 (vs. Bucs)**

 See you at the window...

 ### 2019 Season: 3W - 4L

 [Week 1: UF/Miami Over 45.5 - L](/cornbread-potw-week1)
 [Week 2: UNC +11 - W](/cornbread-potw-week2)
 [Week 3: Clemson -17 - L](/cornbread-potw-week3)